-• Buyer Consolidation Services
+Buyer Consolidation Services

-About Nippon Yusen Kabushiki Kaisha ("NYK")
+ABOUT NIPPON YUSEN KABUSHIKI KAISHA ("NYK")

-- NYK is listed on the Tokyo Stock Exchange, Osaka Securities Exchange and Nagoya Stock Exchange; - NYK has more than 30,000 employees worldwide; and - NYK's major businesses consist of global logistics based on international marine transportation business, cruises, terminal; and harbor transport, shipping-related services and real estate.
+- NYK is listed on the Tokyo Stock Exchange and Nagoya Stock Exchange; - NYK has 55,000 employees in 40 countries; and - NYK's major businesses consist of global logistics based on international marine transportation business, cruises, terminal and harbour transport, shipping-related services and real estate

-About Yusen Logistics Co.
-Ltd. ("YLK")
+ABOUT YUSEN LOGISTICS CO.
+LTD. ("YLK")

-- YLK is listed on the Tokyo Stock Exchange and is a subsidiary of NYK; - YLK has more than 400 logistics bases and 16,000 employees worldwide; - YLK is one of the leading international air freight forwarders in Japan; and - Pursuant to a corporate exercise within the NYK Group, YLK became the immediate holding company of TASCO on 2 April 2012.
+- YLK is listed on the Tokyo Stock Exchange and is a subsidiary of NYK; - YLK has more than 400 locations and 19,000 employees worldwide; - YLK is one of the leading international air freight forwarders in Japan; and - Pursuant to a corporate exercise within the NYK Group, YLK became the immediate holding company of TASCO on 2 April 2012.
 NYK remain the ultimate holding company of TASCO.